-The applicants complained under Article 2 of the Convention that the United Kingdom had failed to provide an effective official investigation into the allegations made in 1999 by John Weir alleging security force involvement in the attack in which Barry O'Dowd, Declan O'Dowd and Joseph O'Dowd were killed and linking that attack with other acts of security force collusion with loyalist paramilitaries.
-The investigation conducted by the RUC/PSNI lacked the requisite degree of independence from those implicated in the events; the investigation into the credibility of John Weir's allegations was not effective in that it was not capable of identifying and punishing those responsible; there was unwarranted delay in progressing the investigation and it was not pursued with reasonable expedition; the investigation was not open to public scrutiny and the relatives affected by the credibility or otherwise of John Weir's allegations were not given sufficient access to the investigation, including documents, to enable them to protect their legitimate interests.
+The applicant complained under Article 2 of the Convention that the United Kingdom have failed to provide an effective official investigation into the allegations made in 1999 by John Weir alleging RUC involvement in the attack on the applicant's sons.
+The investigation conducted by the RUC/PSNI lacked the requisite degree of independence from those implicated in the events; the investigation into the credibility of John Weir's allegations was not effective in that it was not capable of identifying and punishing those responsible; there was unwarranted delay in progressing the investigation was not open to public scrutiny and the relatives affected by the credibility or otherwise of John Weir's allegations were not given sufficient access to the investigation, including access to material, to enable them to protect their legitimate interests.

-The applicants also complained under Article 13 of the Convention due to the lack of any effective remedy, submitting that the House of Lords decision of 11 March 2004 in the case of McKerr v. the Secretary of State for Northern Ireland removed any domestic remedy for their allegation that the current investigation breached Article 2 of the Convention.
+The applicant also complained under Article 13 of the Convention due to the lack of any effective remedy, submitting that the House of Lords decision of 11 March 2004 in the case of McKerr v. the Secretary of State for Northern Ireland removed any domestic remedy for her allegations that the current investigation breached Article 2 of the Convention.